FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual PRO 2023.rst

    *Data Input*

-   When the data format appears confusing, review the data files provided in

-   the Example Projects subdirectory of the FLO-2D  folder using an ASCII

-   editor such as NotePad++©.
+            When the data format appears confusing, review the data files provided in the Example Projects subdirectory of the FLO-2D  folder using an ASCII editor such as NotePad++©.

    *File Management*

-   The output files are always generated with the same name and will be over-

-   written  in subsequent model runs.
-To save any output files that could

-   be overwritten, rename the file or create a new project folder, copy all the

-   \*.DAT files into it and then run the new flood simulation in that folder.
+             The output files are always generated with the same name and will be over-written  in subsequent model runs.
+To save any output files that could  be overwritten, rename the file or create a new project folder, copy all the \*.DAT files into it and then run the new flood simulation in that folder.

    *Graphics Mode*

-   To view the floodwave progression during the simulation, run the simula-
+             To view the floodwave progression during the simulation, run the simulation in graphics mode.

-   tion in graphics mode.
-This switch is set in the QGIS/FLO-2D Plugin by

-   clicking the Control Variables button.
-Then check the Graphics Display
+             This switch is set in the QGIS/FLO-2D Plugin by clicking the Control Variables button.

-   mode and the Run button.
+             Then check the Graphics Display mode and the Run button.

    Things to check when creating the data files:

    *Grid System*

-   The grid system should begin with grid element #1 and have no missing

-   grid element numbers.
-There should be no dangling grid elements con-

-   nected only by a diagonal.
+            The grid system should begin with grid element #1 and have no missing grid element numbers.
+There should be no dangling grid elements connected only by a diagonal.
+   *Inflow/Outflow Nodes*

+            Inflow and outflow nodes should not have other components assigned to them such as hydraulic structures, streets, ARF’s, etc. Outflow nodes should not be doubled up.
+Use a single line of outflow nodes.

    Hint:

-   Test initial model runs with

-   a simple steady state inflow
+   Test initial model runs with a simple steady state inflow hydrograph.

-   hydrograph.

 .. container::
    :name: page17-div